 The well loss component in the recorded water level rise in the injection well can increase if the well's performance deteriorates from clogging.
 This if further discussed in Section 3.5.

-Figure 10: Water levels 2017-2020 monitoring.
+Figure 13: Groundwater levels 2017-2020.

-Figure 11: Water levels and flow monitoring.
+Figure 14: Groundwater levels and flow monitoring during 2020 injection period.